XiaoLey/fetch_paths.cmake/README.md

 [[🇨🇳 中文]](README_zh.md)

-`fetch_paths` is a CMake function designed to retrieve a list of file or directory paths, offering a wide range of filtering and sorting options.
-It allows the configuration to fetch either file paths or directory paths and enables users to specify parameters such as relative paths, working directories, output filter lists, and exclude filter lists.
-The function supports both recursive and non-recursive searching and provides the option to append results to an existing list or overwrite it.
+## Introduction

+`fetch_paths()` is a flexible and powerful custom CMake function designed to search directories and extract file or subdirectory paths.
+With a rich set of filtering options based on regular expressions, you can easily configure the starting directory, specify the base for relative paths, and apply both inclusion and exclusion filters.
+Whether you need recursive traversal or a one-level search, and whether you want to merge new results with existing ones or replace them entirely, `fetch_paths()` streamlines file and directory management during your build process.

 ## Function Prototype